remotemcu/remcu_examples/STM32F030-51/README.md

 ### Python scripts

 You can use the ReMCU library not only in the C/C++ program on the Raspberry Pi board.
 Alternatively, you can call ReMCU library functions using other programming languages.
 As Python is an official recommended programming language of Raspberry, let’s see some Python examples.
-To make working with them less troublesome, we provide language wrappers(**STM32F030_StdPeriph_Lib.py** and **STM32F051_StdPeriph_Lib.py**).
+To make working with them less troublesome, we provide language wrappers(**STM32F030_StdPeriph_Lib.py** and **STM32F051_StdPeriph_Lib.py** in the REMCU archive).
  With these wrappers it becomes easy to work with hardware as it is using C or C++.
  <details>
   <summary>